 Communication and Interaction support

-Class teachers and the SENCo work together to identify any specific speech needs and difficulties, then they plan in school support or contact parents and make referrals to external agencies.
+Class teachers and the SEN team work together to identify any specific speech needs and difficulties, then they plan in school support or contact parents and make referrals to external agencies if needed.

 Cognition and Learning